AlthaafM/Quantum-Lattice/README.md

 ## Security

 This codebase has gone through careful, methodical internal review — consensus and transaction validation, cryptographic signing, vault encryption, network input handling, and abuse protection — with issues found and fixed before release.
 See the live explorer's Security & Transparency tab for details and reproducible test vectors.
-This has not yet undergone independent third-party audit.